 Planning for the New Hospital

-Since April 2015 when the Town of Nantucket approved the parameters of our site, we have been collaborating with architects, engineers and construction professionals on the schematic designs for the facility, in concert with working groups of community members and staff focused on the patient and visitor experience, our clinical programs, and how we will manage the building project.
-As we develop our vision of the new hospital, we are beginning the process of securing government approval at the local, state, and federal level.
+Since April 2015 when the Town of Nantucket approved the parameters of our site, we have collaborated with architects, engineers and construction professionals to design the new facility, in concert with working groups of community members and staff focused on the patient and visitor experience, and our clinical programs.

-We now have preliminary designs to share with the community.
-The new building will be roughly 106,000 square feet, which is only slightly larger than the combined square-footage of the existing hospital, medical offices and outbuildings on our campus that it will replace.
+The new building will be roughly 106,000 square feet.
 Unlike our current configurations, the hospital will be designed to maximize privacy, safety, and efficiency in the way health care is delivered today, which will allow us to increase our capacity and provide more streamlined care.

-The new facility will be located in the space immediately behind the current building, which will be taken down after the new building opens.
-We’re working with our design teams to create an exterior that balances the island’s architectural heritage and sensibility with the modern health care services inside the walls.
+The new facility will be located in the space immediately behind the current building, which will be taken down after the new hospital opens.
+We have worked with our design teams to create an exterior that balances the island’s architectural heritage and sensibility with the modern health care services inside the walls.

 - The new hospital will produce a positive impact on the patient and visitor experience of care, and support delivery of personalized, cost-effective and high quality care through a design for adaptive use, patient safety and integrated care.